 In this small-group class, we'll begin indoors.
-You'll complete
+We'll discuss

-physical & medical condition, life experience on or in the
+medical condition, life experience on or in the water, the

-water, the design characteristics of your kayak, and the
+design characteristics of your kayak, and the proficiency of

-continue, your fee will be only $20.)
-If you don't own cold
+your rescue skills.
+If you don't own cold water gear, our

-water gear, our rental gear includes 3mm neoprene Farmer John
+rental gear includes 3mm neoprene Farmer John wetsuits, dry

-wetsuits, dry pants & jackets, neoprene hoods, fleece neck
+pants & jackets, neoprene hoods, fleece neck warmers, thick

 You'll use either your own